ErZicky/CRUD_DEMO_SHOWCASE/README.md

 ## Testing

-I highly recommend using [Postman](https://www.postman.com/) to explore and test the API endpoints.
+I highly recommend using [Postman](https://www.postman.com/) to test the API endpoints.

 ### Prerequisites to run
 * **Java JDK 17** or higher.